sveltejs/vite-plugin-svelte/packages/playground/README.md

-playground projects used for experiments, demos and manual testing
+add your own playground projects here, using `"@sveltejs/vite-plugin-svelte":"workspace:*"` as reference

+subdirectories are ignored in git